 Things were finally getting good…

 You’ve been enjoying the recent months of staring into that precious face in disbelief that your body could have made such a thing.
 You’ve held that sweet little miracle bundle of joy closely, prayed for and sung to her almost every night.
-You’ve cuddled, you’ve bonded, you’ve laughed and watched him make his first steps!
-You’ve celebrated his first birthday and are excited about the future of having more children….
+You’ve cuddled, you’ve bonded, you’ve laughed and watched him take his first steps!
+You’ve celebrated his first birthday and are excited about the future of having more children…

 Something isn’t working anymore…